sapronaut/urban-transit-intelligence/README.md

 - Historical transit usage visualization

 **Machine Learning**
-- Random Forest Regression with RandomizedSearchCV tuning
+- Random Forest and XGBoost regression with RandomizedSearchCV tuning
-- Station-level daily ridership forecasting
+- Automatic model selection — best R² wins and is saved to production
 - Model evaluation with MAE, RMSE, and R²

 **Weather Integration**